How do I book for a Scottish Ensemble event?

 Booking for a Scottish Ensemble concert is as simple and fuss-free as possible.
 For the vast majority of events we offer one set price across all seats in the venue, so the only thing you need to decide is which concert to go to.

 If the event is held in a venue with a Box Office, you can get tickets over the phone, through their website or in person.
-The relevant information is listed next to each event on the What’s On page, but these are the most frequently used venues.
+The relevant information is listed next to each event on the What’s On page, and we have included contact details for our most frequently used venues below.

 Tickets for each event are sold over the phone, online or face to face.